michaeljh9/PluginParadise/README.md

 # PluginParadise
 By default, qBittorrent does not come with any search plugins installed.
-Users are encouraged to visit the qbittorrent/search-plugins repository to choose and download the plugins they need:
+Users are encouraged to visit the qbittorrent/search-plugins repository to choose and download the plugins they desire:

 ![02](https://github.com/user-attachments/assets/6a8103c1-3b21-44ac-9d61-d2cbb79337d8)